Automorphisms of fine curve graphs for nonorientable surfaces: Connectedness of fine arc graphs

 We say that an arc in $F$ is \emph{nonseparating} if its complement in $F$ is connected.
 The \emph{fine nonseparating arc graph} $\fna (F)$ is the subgraph of $\fa(F)$ spanned by the nonseparating arcs.

 In \cite{Long--Margalit--Pham--Verberne--Yao}, they proved the connectedness of $\fna(S)$ by using the connectedness of $\fa(S)$.
-In their argument, the following property is a key: a separating arc in a surface divides the surface into two topological surfaces.
+In their argument, the following claim is a key: if $x$ is a separating arc in $S$ and $R \subset S$ is one side of $x$, then there is a nonseparating arc $y$ in $S$ that is contained in $R$.
 Since this also holds for nonorientable surfaces, we can make the same argument as they do, and thus obtain the following.

 \begin{corollary}[cf. {\cite[Cororally 3.2]{Long--Margalit--Pham--Verberne--Yao}}] For any $N=N_g^b$ with $b>0$, the graph $\fna(N)$ is connected. \end{corollary}

 For a surface $F$ with positive genus and a connected component $d_0$ of $\partial F$, we will define the \emph{fine linked arc graph} $\fla(F,d_0)$.
 Let $a$ and $b$ be two vertices of $\fa(F)$ whose interiors are disjoint arcs.
 We say that $a$ and $b$ are linked at $d_0$ if all four endpoints lie on $d_0$ and a curve parallel and sufficiently close to $d_0$ intersects the arcs alternately.
 We define $\fla(F,d_0)$ as the graph whose vertices are nonseparating simple proper arcs in $F$ with both endpoints lie on $d_0$ and whose edges connect arcs with disjoint interiors that are linked at $d_0$.